gombosc/FaceRecognitionClarifai/README.md

 9. Test to see if box works with any image (Verified, it works)

-10. Add Sign In Page and form
+10. Add Sign In Page and Register, 1 new state: route - which verifies on which page we are (Functional)

+11. Finished Front-End Part, moving to Backend and Node

+12. Working on Node